Black square overlapping a white circle on a black background.

 Technology end of life

-Your planning system has a retirement date.
+Your current system has a retirement date.
 The hard part is turning a forced migration into a decision made on your terms.

 SAP APO end-of-life and equivalent forced migrations create the conditions for either the best or the worst supply chain investment decisions organisations make.
 The difference is almost always in the preparation.